History of Muncaster Castle

 • View the latest events and festivals at Muncaster Castle here

-SAVE 10% by buying your general entry tickets online, even on the day of your visit.
+SAVE 10% by buying your general entrry tickets online, before the day of your visit (discount not available on the day.)

 History of the Castle